cjmalloy/jasper/README.md

 `+plugin/feed` it will be skipped.

 ## Remote Origin
-The `+plugin/origin` tag marks a Ref as a Remote Origin.
+The `+plugin/origin` tag marks a Ref as a Remote Origin and associates it with a local alias.
 These may be either pulled from or pushed to.
 ```json
 {
   "optionalProperties": {